-As initial consideration for the licensed rights, the Company issued Novartis Institutes for Biomedical Research, or NIBR, 2,587,992 shares of the Company's Series A Preferred Stock.
+As initial consideration for the licensed rights, the Company issued NIBR, 2,587,992 shares of the Company's Series A Preferred Stock.
 The fair value of the Novartis license was \$3.2 million based on the fair value of the Series A Preferred Stock which was determined to be \$1.22 per share based on an independent third-party valuation.
 NIBR is a current holder of more than 5% of the Company's common stock.